How to Use GPT-OSS with Claude Code: Fast, Affordable AI Coding

 claude --model openai/gpt-oss-20b

-Claude Code connects to GPT-OSS via OpenRouter’s unified API, with streaming and fallback support.
+Claude Code will connect to GPT-OSS via OpenRouter’s unified endpoint.

-Want to juggle GPT-OSS, Qwen, and Anthropic models in one workflow?
-LiteLLM acts as a proxy to hot-swap models seamlessly.
+Need to switch between GPT-OSS, Qwen, and Anthropic models in one workflow?
+LiteLLM acts as a smart proxy for unified model access.

 pip install litellm